Sidetracked by the Analogy

 - In The Guild, Clara is confronted by her husband about her inability to give up gaming for her family.

 George: I won't participate in this shell of a marriage!Clara: Oh, I love chocolate bunnies!George: What...did that have to do with anything?Clara: They're hollow and you eat them, duh.

 - Ultra Fast Pony, in the episode "How to Control Freaks":

-That has nothing to do with it!
-Rarity:
+Twilight: That has nothing to do with it!

-That's a good point.
+Twilight: That's a good point.
 What about Nelson Mandela, Fluttershy?
-Fluttershy:

 - One episode of The Simpsons has Marge trying to get the town to move against a burlesque house.
 Her use of "the house" as figurative language for the burlesque shows causes the townspeople to initially rise up against her as being unfair to the house itself, as in the physical building, which hadn't done anything.

 - From the My Little Pony: Friendship Is Magic episode "Griffon the Brush-Off":